Gharsa-Amin/Capstone-back-end/README.md

 ---

 ## **Final Notes**
-The MVP will include crypto trading, stock trading, and an NFT marketplace, along with essential features such as user authentication and real-time news.
-Advanced features like blockchain integration and smart contracts will be explored later if time permits.
+The MVP will include crypto trading, stock top gainers, losers, and marketdata, and an NFT marketplace, along with essential features such as user authentication and real-time news.
+Advanced features like blockchain integration, depositing funds into the app, and smart contracts will be explored later if time permits.

 ---